evmts/tevm-monorepo/packages/errors/docs/classes/AuthCallUnsetError.md

 # Class: AuthCallUnsetError

-Represents an error that occurs when attempting to AUTHCALL without AUTH set.
+Represents an EIP-3074 specific error that occurs when attempting to AUTHCALL without AUTH set.

 AuthCallUnset errors can occur due to:
 - Attempting to execute an AUTHCALL without setting the necessary authorization.